Xooa/xooa-java-sdk/Readme.md

     $ mvn clean install

-this will build the jar for xooa-java-sdk which you can then include in your project as an external jar.
+this will build the jar for xooa-java-sdk-VERSION-jar-with-dependencies which you can then include in your project as an external jar.

 The other and easier way is to use a dependency management: